Title IV-E Prevention and Family Services and Programs

 Records

-States and tribes must maintain all financial and programmatic records necessary for the proper and efficient operation of the program, including records of determinations of eligibility, utilization of awarded grants and other funds for the provision of financial assistance and allocated indirect and direct administrative and training costs in accordance with requirements in Health and Human Services regulations at 45 CFR 75, and written guidance from the Administration for Children and Families.
+States and tribes must maintain all financial and programmatic records necessary for the proper and efficient operation of the program, including records of determinations of eligibility, utilization of awards and other funds for the provision of financial assistance and allocated indirect and direct administrative and training costs in accordance with requirements in Health and Human Services regulations at 45 CFR 75, and written guidance from the Administration for Children and Families.
+All records are to be maintained in accordance with 45 CFR 75.361-365.

 Other Assistance Considerations